Tetroit/HLSL-U-Docs/Tutorial/1. Getting Started/README.md

 - [Forward Pass file](./MyLitForwardPass.hlsl)

 ### Practice
-If you are not sure if you understood everything or just want to go deeper in the subjects discussed in this chapter, you may try these practice tasks:
+If you are not sure if you understood everything or just want to go deeper in the subjects discussed in this chapter, you may try these little practical tasks:

 1. What do you think will happen if in fragment shader you return `fragInput.positionCS`?
 Try it out yourself.
 Why does it happen to look so bright?
 2. Make a new `_Offset` property as Vector and try to translate your object by this vector using vertex shader.
 (You will need vertex shader for this)